We advise companies on drone legislation - from the mandatory course and operations manual to the final approval with the Danish Transport Authority.

 An operations manual is typically around 80 pages and is submitted to the Transport Authority.
 It must contain at minimum:

-It is mandatory to have liability insurance covering potential damage caused by your drone - regardless of whether you fly under BL 9-4 or AIC 08/14.
-The insurance must be in place before approval and documented to the Transport Authority.
+It is mandatory to have liability insurance covering potential damage caused by your drone.
+The insurance must be documented to the Transport Authority.

 Yes.
-This is where you document how you intend to comply with the applicable regulations - and you are legally committed to its contents.
+This is where you document how you intend to comply with the applicable regulations.

 In principle, yes.
-An in-house course is possible but requires your own materials to be approved by the Transport Authority - usually more time-consuming than using us as an external provider.
+An in-house course is possible but requires your own materials to be approved by the Transport Authority.

 We respond within 24 hours.
 It starts with a no-obligation chat - no commitment, no jargon.